Assassination of Sheikh Mujibur Rahman: Sheikh Mujib family

+Although S. H. M. B. Noor Chowdhury was marked to be the person who shot the fatal shots, Noor Chowdhury denied the accusation in an interview given to CPB Radio.
 Other people killed in the attack were Sheikh Fazilatunnesa Mujib, wife of Mujib, who was killed upstairs; Sheikh Nasser, younger brother of Mujib, who was killed in a lavatory; several servants of Mujib, who were also killed in lavatories; Sheikh Jamal, the second son of Mujib and an army officer; ten-year-old Sheikh Russel, the youngest son of Mujib; and two daughters-in-law of Mujib.